ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 ![Signkey](/posts/signing-git-commits-with-gpg/signkey.png#center)

-The output of `--list-keys` should look similar to what's shown above.
-The `rsa4096/XXXXXXXX` part is what we're interested in.
+The output of `--list-keys` should look similar to what's in the screenshot.
+The `rsa4096/XXXXXXXX` part is what you're interested in.
 The `XXXXXXXX` or `772DC391` in this example is the important bit.
 It's what Git refers to as your signkey.